nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 # BICYCLE MODE

-> - The following bicycle delay calculation for non-STOP controlled intersections has been modified from the Highway Capacity Manual's pedestrian methodology for two-way stop-controlled intersections.
+> - The following bicycle delay calculation methodology is a modified from the HCM's two-way STOP-controlled intersection delay and from the Kittelson & Associates, Inc. NCHRP Project 17-876 Working Paper "Model for Predicting the Pedestrian Delay at Signalized Intersections".
-> - The reasoning being that a left turning bicyclist experiences similar delay due to gap acceptance that a pedestrian would when crossing the uncontrolled approaches of a TWSC intersection.
+> - The reasoning being that a left turning bicyclist experiences similar delay due to gap acceptance that a pedestrian would when crossing the uncontrolled approaches of a TWSC intersection, and that a two-stage left turn for a bicycle is the same as a pedestrian's two-stage turn when trying to move  diagonally across an intersection.
+Thus, the delay calculations are analogous with modification.

 Although bicycles may experience some amount of queuing in locations of particularly high bicycle usage, bicycle delay is largely unaffected by capacity at present bicycle usage levels in the United States.
 The primary source of bicycle delay, *in addition to signal delay*, is due to left-turn maneuvers at intersections, lane blockage by automobiles, and crossing two-way STOP-controlled (TWSC) intersections.
 Thus the calculation of intersection delay for bicycles will be performed by: